AntonioTorres23/OpenGL_Notes/Cubemaps.md

 `glm::mat4 view = glm::mat4(glm::mat3(camera.GetViewMatrix()));`

-*theory*: I think that we convert it to a mat3 is because there is a hidden w component which assists in translations.
-By removing that or setting it to 0 once we convert it back to a mat4
+*theory: I think that we convert it to a mat3 (`camera.GetViewMatrix()`) is because there is a hidden w component which assists in translations.
+By removing that or setting it to 0 once we convert it back to a mat4, it no longer affected by translations.
+Because we are only grabbing the first 3 of the `camera.GetViewMatrix` *

 This removes any translation, but keeps all rotation transformations so the user can still look around the scene.

 The result is a scene that instantly looks enormous due to our skybox.
 If you'd fly around the basic container you'd immediately get a sense of scale. which dramatically improves the scene, The result looks something like this.